Bodmin Moor: Legends and traditions

 Dozmary Pool is identified by some people with the lake in which, according to Arthurian legend, Sir Bedivere threw Excalibur to The Lady of the Lake.
 Another legend relating to the pool concerns Jan Tregeagle.

 The Beast of Bodmin has been reported many times but never identified with certainty.

 The Beast of Bodmin is an instance of sightings of a British big cat.
 Searches for physical "evidence" to support such a claim has typically been found to have far more ordinary and less sensational origins.
 In the case of the Beast of Bodmin, when a skull found in the River Fowey was presented to the Natural History Museum as proof of its existence, it was found to have been cut from a leopard skin rug.

-Film
+In popular culture

 Cornish Cowboy, a 2014 short documentary film screened at the 2015 Cannes Film Festival, was shot on Bodmin Moor.
 The film features the work of St Neot horse trainer, Dan Wilson.